ARM-software/arm-trusted-firmware/docs/user-guide.md

 4. The file-system image file should be provided to the model environment by passing it the correct command line option.
-In the FVPs the following option should be provided in addition to the ones described in the "Running the software" section below.
+In the FVPs the following option should be provided in addition to the ones described in the "Running the software on FVP" section below.

     NOTE: A symbolic link to this file cannot be used with the FVP; the path to the real file must be provided.